 UNC Asheville’s NEMAC, established in November 2003, specializes in science communication and the development of decision support tools for local, regional, and national decision makers, planners, and the public.

-The NEMAC research team begins with data sets from trusted local, regional, and national sources.
-We then examine the interaction of human infrastructure with the environment to address particular issues by creating decision support tools designed to be easily understood and used by policy makers and the general public.
+The NEMAC research team begins with datasets from trusted local, regional, and national sources.
+We examine the interaction of human infrastructure with the environment to address particular issues, creating decision support tools designed to be easily understood and used by policy makers and the general public.

 Partnerships are Key